Zenexer/lnkr/README.md

-# lnkr5 #
+# lnkr #

-lnkr5 is a malware campaign that injects scripts into web pages via malicious browser extensions.
+lnkr is a malware campaign that injects scripts into web pages via malicious browser extensions.

 The campaign has been identified as belonging to [Brocode](brcode.io), a shell company registered in Hong Kong via [startupr.com.hk](https://startupr.com.hk/).
 The attackers are believed to be Russian, but it's unclear whether the attack is state-sponsored or a clandestine effort.